KHwong12/urban-data-palette-blog/content/reference.md

 # Reference List

 A continuous and growing list of references I found useful.
+AKA storage space for myself.